techbrett/OfficeDocs-SkypeForBusiness/Teams/block-inbound-calls.md

 To view and activate the call blocking feature, use the **Get-** and **Set-CsTenantBlockingCallingNumbers** Teams PowerShell Module cmdlets.

 - [Get-CsTenantBlockedCallingNumbers](/powershell/module/teams/get-cstenantblockedcallingnumbers) returns the inbound block number patterns and the inbound exempt number patterns parameters for the global blocked number list.
-This cmdlet also returns whether blocking has been Enabled (True or False).
+This cmdlet also returns whether or not blocking is Enabled (True or False).

 - [Set-CsTenantBlockedCallingNumbers](/powershell/module/teams/set-cstenantblockedcallingnumbers) allows you to specify whether the global tenant blocked calls are turned on or off at the tenant level.